Henry L. Cake

 Henry Lutz Cake (October 6, 1827 – August 26, 1899) was a Republican member of the U.S. House of Representatives from Pennsylvania.

-Early life
+Early life and education

 Henry L. Cake was born near Northumberland, Pennsylvania.
 He attended the common and private schools.
-He learned the art of printing, and published the Pottsville Mining Record until the American Civil War.
+He learned the art of printing, and published the Pottsville Mining Record until the American Civil War in April 1861.

-American Civil War
+Career

+Union Army

 Cake entered the Union Army on April 17, 1861, as a second lieutenant, and was elected colonel of the 25th Pennsylvania Infantry Regiment, in Washington, D.C., on May 1, 1861.
 He reorganized the regiment after three months’ service.
-He commanded the 96th Pennsylvania Infantry Regiment from September 23, 1861, to March 12, 1863, when he resigned and settled in Tamaqua, Schuylkill County, Pennsylvania.
+He commanded the 96th Pennsylvania Infantry Regiment from September 23, 1861, to March 12, 1863, when he resigned and settled in Tamaqua, Pennsylvania.